Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 ## Important classes

 **Shared**
- - `NetworkCharacterState` contains NetworkVariables that store the state of any given character, and both server and client RPC endpoints.
-The RPC endpoints only read out the call parameters and then raise events from them; they do not have any additional internal logic.
+ - `NetworkCharacterState` Contains NetworkedVars that store the state of any given character, and both server and client RPC endpoints.
+The RPC endpoints only read out the call parameters and then raise events from them; they don’t do any logic internally.

 **Server**
  - `ServerCharacterMovement` manages the movement Finite State Machine (FSM) on the server.
 Updates the NetworkedVars that synchronize position, rotation and movement speed of the entity on its FixedUpdate.